a-hwang/building-facade-segmentation/README.md

 # Edge Detection Model for Building Facades

 A PyTorch-based implementation of an edge detection model using instance segmentation.
-By default it uses Mask R-CNN with a ResNet-50 backbone for detecting and extracting edges from building facades, with export capabilities to Rhino 3DM format.
-You can also choose among several other pretrained models.
+By default, it uses Mask R-CNN with a ResNet-50 backbone for detecting and extracting edges from building facades and now includes performance graphing capabilities as well as Rhino 3DM export for segmentation masks.

 ## Overview

-This model uses instance segmentation to detect building elements and can:
+This project supports:
-- Train on custom datasets in COCO format
+- **Training:** Train the model on custom datasets in COCO format.
-- Evaluate model performance
+- **Evaluation:** Evaluate the model using bounding box metrics.
-- Run inference on test images
-- Export detected edges to Rhino 3DM format
+- **Inference:** Run inference on test images with visualizations of predictions (bounding boxes and, if available, segmentation masks).
+If masks are present, edges are extracted and exported as Rhino 3DM files.
-- Visualize results with both bounding boxes and segmentation masks
+- **Graphing:** Generate graphs of model performance (IoU, Precision, Recall, F1-Score) across selected epochs using new command-line options.

+The following outputs are generated:
+- **Checkpoints:** Saved in a per-model subfolder (e.g., `maskrcnn_resnet50_fpn_checkpoints`).
+- **Evaluation Metrics:** Saved as JSON files in the `output/` folder.
+- **Bounding Box Visualizations:** Output images in the `output/` folder.
+- **Segmentation Mask Visualizations:** If available, saved in the `output/` folder.
+- **Performance Graphs:** Generated and saved as PNG images into `output/`.
+- **Rhino 3DM Exports:** Created from segmentation outputs if masks are available.

 ## Get Started

 We recommend creating a virtual environment:
 ```bash
 python -m venv venv